 What is a meta-analysis?

 A meta-analysis can stand alone, or it can be part of a wider systematic review.
-It provides reliable evidence.
-Wider reviews include results from studies of various scientific designs.
-A meta-analysis includes studies of similar design only.
+A wider review can include results from studies of various scientific designs.

 A meta-analysis can provide more reliable evidence than other investigations, but still the results may not always apply directly to the everyday treatment of disease.

 Simple numerical answers cannot solve complex clinical problems, however, and they cannot tell a clinician how to treat a person.

 A meta-analysis may also conclude, for example, that antibiotics are effective in treating a disease, but they are unlikely to specify the type, dosage, or how a specific antibiotic will affect an individual.